shakfu/pma/docs/dev/implementation-plan.md

 Acceptance: CLI tests proving each hard limit refuses; a pending check, a missing check, an unreadable API and a changed head each leave the pull request unmerged; a restart mid-pass neither double-merges nor loses a run; an unattended route ships only when every gate is clean.

-Gate: replay clean (4a), plus shadow mode until it has observed at least 20 routed runs, not for a fixed week.
+Gate: phase 2b contained, replay clean (4a), plus shadow mode until it has observed at least 20 routed runs, not for a fixed week.
 A week during which no task matched proves nothing.
 The first enabled unattended routes are the canary: tier 4 and 5 repositories, class A only, with a stated minimum of completed runs and tolerated failures before autonomy widens.
 Widening is an explicit approval, recorded like a policy activation.

 Size: 3 sessions.